IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 # {{ page.title }}

-The topic describes how to install Db2 Community Edition manually across Windows, Linux, and macOS systems.
+This topic describes how to install Db2 Community Edition manually across Windows, Linux, and macOS systems.
 You can install Db2 Community Edition automatically by using the IBM Db2 Developer Extension.
 For more information, see [Creating a Db2 instance by using Community Edition](creating-a-database-connection.md#create-db2-instance-id).

 > **Note**: The extension automates the entire installation process, including dependency management, container setup, and database creation.
-Manual installation is only recommended for users who need custom configurations or prefer to manage their Db2 environment independently.
+Manual installation is recommended only for users who need custom configurations or prefer to manage their Db2 environment independently.
 {: .note-right}

 ## Installing Db2 Community Edition on Windows